SmithWillSuffice/ohanga-pai/content/blog/8_mmt_semantics.md

 ### Giving Back the Bank of England the Monopoly?
 LOL

-MMT reveals the centra banks are already branches of government, and governments are already the currency monopolists.
+MMT reveals the central banks are already branches of government, and governments are already the currency monopolists.
 They regulate the private banks.
 They just need to do it better, so people in need are never in debt (a Job Guarantee policy).
-No private bank ever should have a set at the JG policy table, the private bankers interest is in getting people into debt.
-That serves no public purpose unless a firm wants to be in debt (to expand their green sustainable business --- should be the rule, and here the Positive Money people would agree, hooray.)
+No private bank ever should have a seat at the JG policy table, the private bankers interest is in getting people into debt.
+That serves no public purpose unless a firm wants to be in debt (to expand their green sustainable business --- should be the rule, and here the Positive Money people would agree, hooray!).

 Somehow the Positive Money theorists got the spurious idea in their heads that governments are beholden to private banks.
 Perhaps that is due to the perverse way